Undergraduate Research

 University of Vermont

 Ben joined the lab during his first year at the University of Vermont, and soon developed a keen interest in research, especially in evolutionary ecology, wildlife biology, and parasitology.
 He worked with graduate student Ellen Martinsen on the avian malaria project, and is now coauthor on a paper in press at Journal of Wildlife Diseases.
 He wrote a successful proposal to the university's Helix program to fund his Junior year research.
 His research centered on the diversity of malaria parasites at the Hopland field site.
 Ben then joined graduate student Anne Vardo for the summer at Hopland where he assisted on Anne's project on the role of clonal diversity on the life history of Plasmodium mexicanum in the fence lizards.
 In Ben's senior year he worked with Dr. Bill Kilpatrick on an attempt to identify mammals from their scat via. field technques and sequencing of genes (DNA recovered from scat).
-Ben is now at the National Institutes of Health on a research fellowship, and plans to attend graduate school.
+Ben entered the the National Institutes of Health on a research fellowship, and is now in graduate school.

 Andrew Wargo